Jovan253/azure-infrastructure-example/README.md

 This Repository gives a simple example of deploying infrastructure as code to Azure.\
 It's purposes is to create a simple Web application that will be hosted.

+# Deployment Order

+Note: Usually I would do Separation via repositories but so it's easier to view it's all in one repository.

+Regardless the order to deploy the directories is the following:
+1. management-tf
+2. app
+3. roles-tf
+4. app-tf

 ## Key Goals

 1. ACR